TGAC/grassroots-service-field-trial/readme.md

 *	**view_study_url**: When a study has been submitted or edited, it can be useful to give the submitter a direct link to view the study in the field trials portal.
 The system will automatically append the study's unique identifier to this value and present the resultant web address to the user.

+* **pdflatex_path**: Grassroots uses PDFLatex to create the study handbooks.
+This value is the path to the `pdflatex` program that will be used to generate them.

+* **geoapify_api_key**: [Geoapify](https://www.geoapify.com/) is a web platform to create maps, route optimization, and location intelligence apps.
+When generating the handbook files, Grassroots will attempt to insert a map tile graphic of the study's location into the handbook.
+It does this by calling Geoapigy's REST web services.
+To do this you need to have an API key from them and it's this value that is added here.

+*	**handbook_phenotype_images**: Part of the [Django-based Grassroots front-end]() server is its ability to generate heatmaps for each set of phenotypic observations within a study.
+These can then be inserted When generating the handbooks.
+This value is the filesystem path to where they are generated.
+For more information, refer to the Django server guide.

 ### Submit Field Trial Plots